HomeSTM32 TutorialsSTM32 ADC SeriesSTM32 ADC Part 11 – How to use ADC in Differential Mode

 Recommended Resources:

 This is the 11th tutorial in the STM32 ADC series.
-In the previous tutorials we covered how to configure the ADC in STM32 F1, F4 and F7 series and how to use it in the single channel polling, interrupt and DMA modes to read the potentiometer data.
+In the previous tutorials we covered how to configure the ADC in STM32 F1, F4 and H7 series and how to use it in the single channel polling, interrupt and DMA modes to read the potentiometer data.
 We have also covered the Multiple channels in DMA Normal Mode, Circular Mode and Multiple Channels without DMA.

-You Do not need to go through the previous tutorials in order to understand this one.
+You do not need to go through the previous tutorials in order to understand this one.

 What is Differential ADC in STM32?